 It’s an exciting experience for teenagers and a nightmare for parents, but once your child gets their learner driver’s licence and can’t wait to get behind the wheel, you’ll need to have a think about your car insurance policy and what it will mean for the cost of your premium.
 That’s why we’ve developed this guide, to help answer some of the most commonly asked questions by parents when it comes to making sure your child is covered in their new found freedom.

 Will my child automatically be covered under my policy?

-This will depend on your car insurer, the easiest way to check is to call your insurer or read through your PDS to find out if they need to be listed in your policy.
-Some insurers will automatically cover learner drivers on their parent’s policy, as long as you have your full license and are instructing the learner driver in the passenger seat.
+This will depend on your car insurance provider.
+The easiest way to check is to call your provider or read through your PDS to find out if they need to be listed in your policy.
+Some will automatically cover learner drivers on their parent’s policy, as long as you have your full licence and are instructing the learner driver in the passenger seat.

 How do I add a learner driver to my policy?